+The counselor should be willing to answer your questions.
 Remember, this is your time.
-The counselor is a consultant to you and is there to help you sort through and understand current challenges while helping you make some changes in how you cope.
+The counselor is a consultant to you and is there to help you understand current challenges while helping you make some changes in how you cope.